Data Types

 fn distance(&self, pos: Position) -> u32 {

-// fields of tuples and tuple structs can be accessed through 'tuple.[i]'
+// field `i` of a tuple or a tuple struct can be accessed through 'tuple.i'

 (pos.0 - self.position.0).unsigned_abs() + (pos.1 - self.position.1).unsigned_abs()